-Log Forms allow sequential study, site or subject related data to be entered into the system.
-That means if you have data that follows a sequence, is not scheduled and does not fall within a defined time interval it should probably be defined as a log form.
+Log Forms allow sequential study, site, or subject-related data to be entered into the system.
+That means if you have data that follows a sequence, is not scheduled, and does not fall within a defined time interval it should probably be defined as a log form.
 Log forms allow you to keep a log of subject events.
 These logs can be extremely detailed.
-Clinical Studio creates a table to house log forms.
+TrialKit creates a table to house log forms.
 That table contains summary data from each log entry.
 When you drill into the actual form the information is displayed in detail.

 Another good example of a form that should be defined as a log form is the Withdrawal form.
 Subjects can only withdraw from the study once.
 A subject’s withdrawal is not scheduled and is usually unexpected but nevertheless, the withdrawal must be tracked.
 Thus, if the Withdrawal form is defined as a log form then the system can provide a log of all the subject withdrawals for the entire study.

 This document will explain how log forms work and layout some parameters for declaring a log form.
 In addition, it will explain the three types of log forms (One, Many, and Batch) in detail.